Managing protection sets

 true

-After you add the label to the project, it is no longer included in the protection set and R‑Cloud no longer retrieves its information from Google Cloud.
+After you attach the label to the Google Cloud project, the project is no longer included in the protection set and R‑Cloud no longer retrieves its information from Google Cloud.

-For detailed instructions on how to create and manage labels, see Google Cloud documentation.
+For detailed instructions on how to manage labels, see Google Cloud documentation.

-You can at any time delete protection sets that you no longer need.
+You can at any time delete a protection set that you no longer need.

 Prerequisites